Stratifications in good reductions of Shimura varieties of abelian type: Introduction

 \item each Ekedahl-Oort stratum in a non-basic Newton stratum is a central leaf, and it is open and closed in the Newton stratum, in particular, non-basic Newton strata are smooth;

 \item if $(G_{\mathbb{Q}_p},\mu)$ is of Coxeter type (cf. \ref{subsubsection coxeter} and \cite{coxeter type}), then for two Ekedahl-Oort strata $\ES_0^{1}$ and $\ES_0^{2}$, $\ES_0^{1}$ is in the closure of $\ES_0^{2}$ if and only if $\mathrm{dim}(\ES_0^{2})>\mathrm{dim}(\ES_0^{1})$. \end{enumerate} \end{enumerate} \end{introth} Here the first statement was proved in the PEL case by Viehmann-Wedhorn (\cite{VW}) under certain condition and by Nie in \cite{Nie Sian}.
 The proof of \cite{Nie Sian} is based on some group theoretic results, thus it also applies to our situation.
 In the Hodge type case the statement (2) is due to Wortmann, see \cite{muordinary}.
-The statements in (4) are first due to G\"ortz-He-Nie (\cite{fully H-N decomp}, see also \cite{coxeter type}) under the assumption that the axioms of \cite{He-Rap} are verified.
-Here we do not use any unproved hypothesis or axioms.
+In the statement (3), the set $X_w(b)$ can be viewed as an Ekedahl-Oort stratum of the affine Deligne-Lusztig variety $X(\mu,b)$, see \ref{the set Z}.
+The statements in (4) are first due to G\"ortz-He-Nie (\cite{fully H-N decomp}, see also \cite{coxeter type, coxeter erratum}) under the assumption that the axioms of \cite{He-Rap} are verified.
+Here we do not use any unproved hypothesis or axioms.\\

-In this paper we discuss our constructions for the examples of quaternionic and orthogonal Shimura varieties in details.
-These are of abelian type but mostly not of Hodge type Shimura varieties, and we do hope that our constructions (for these interesting and important Shimura varieties) will find interesting applications to number theory.